shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 The [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras) contains a useful basic "hello world" example that illustrates how a program running outside of Shadow may also be run inside of Shadow.
 The example provides useful comments and a general structure that will be useful to understand when writing your own plug-ins.

-## performing some basic functional tests
+## Basic functional tests

 Shadow provides a virtual system and network that are used by plug-in applications.
-Fortunately, Shadow already contains several application plug-ins so you can get started without writing your own.
-Basic functionalities are tested using some static configurations of these plug-ins that are included in `shadow-bin`.
-Let's start by running those and make sure thing are working as they should.
+Fortunately, Shadow already contains a traffic generator application plug-in so you can get started without writing your own.
+Let's start by running a basic test and make sure things are working as they should.

-### file transfer
+### tgen

 The `filetransfer` plug-in built-in example will set up 1 file server that will serve `/bin/ls` to 1000 clients 10 times each (for a total of 10,000 transfers).
 This example will take a few minutes, and you probably want to redirect the output to a log file: